pguardati/data-modelling-template/README.md

 - Ownership: HR Management
 - User Access: Public
 ### Scalability
-Negligible
+The database allows the retrieval of data through queries.
+Data are guaranteed to maintain integrity - thanks to ACID transactions - despite multiple users perform read and write operations.
 ### Flexibility
+Data are stored in a Snowflake model.
+New fields can be added to the fact table without the need of updating the existing queries.
-Attendance and Time-off from calendar could be implemented as bi-columnar tables (day,employee_id).
-They could be merged with the `employees` table through the `employee_id` field
+In fact, for instance, Attendance and Time-off from the company calendar could be implemented as tables with two columns (day, employee_id) and they could be merged with the `employees` table through the `employee_id` field
 ### Storage and Retention
 - Storage: on disk, < 1Gb